armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In Version 3.0.1
+Bug Fix: the scanlist priority was not working

 In Version 3.0.0
 Bug Fix: the pop-up window in the menu unlock all was not done on the right item.